MoriatyK95/stripe-press-bookstore/README.md

 ### Challenges Encountered
 1. **Managing State in React**: Managing state in React, particularly within the `CheckoutForm` and `CheckoutFormWrapper` component, presented several challenges.
 The complexity arose from the need to track multiple states.
 This required careful planning and the use of React's state management tools to ensure that the component remained responsive and the user experience was smooth.

 2. **Handling Multiple Payment Methods**: Initially, I implemented the payment process using only the `CardElement` to quickly get the application up and running.
 However, to better reflect real-world scenarios, especially in regions like Southeast Asia and Greater China where payment methods such as PayNow, GrabPay, and Alipay are prevalent, I decided to support multiple payment methods.
 This necessitated refactoring the `CheckoutForm` component to use the `PaymentElement`, which supports a variety of payment methods.
-This change required significant adjustments to the component's logic to handle the different payment flows seamlessly.